Kendriya Vidyalaya, Pattom: History

 In 1977, KV Pattom started a "10+2" system started.
 In 1982 a new science block was opened.

 In 1996, KV Pattom was declared as a Model KV.
 In 1998, the primary block was inaugurated.
 On 10 September 2004, the second shift was introduced.

 In April 2008, KV Pattom inaugurated a fully automated library.
 In 2009 the school won the KVS-Intel Technology in Education Award for Schools.
 In 2010, the Online Academic Social Networking Project Library Junction won the NCERT National Innovation and Experimentation Award.

 KV Pattom was ranked as the Best Govt Day School in the country by Education World in 2015, 2016, 2017 and 2020.

 In August 2021 the librarian, S L Faisal, was awarded the National Teacher's Award, which is one of the most prestigious and coveted recognition given to the meritorious teachers in primary, middle, and secondary schools in India, for his services in redesigning the concept of school libraries and enabling the students to acquire skills through innovative learning programs.

-The 2019-20 Batch is considered by far the best batch in history of Kendriya Vidyalaya.
-It's the last batch to receive excursion organised by the school and it's also the last batch to attend school before COVID.